 Open: 10 am to 5 pm

-High on the list of Northern Ireland places to visit, Carrick-a-Rede Bridge is picturesque and fascinating.
-Brave this 20m-long rope bridge hanging 30m above the sea and discover what life was like for Northern Ireland fishermen many years ago.
+One of my favorite Northern Ireland places to visit, Carrick-a-Rede Bridge is picturesque and fascinating.
+Brave this 20m-long rope bridge hanging 30m above the sea and discover what life was like for Northern Ireland fishermen many years ago (as well as learn other fun facts about Ireland).
+You can still see the remains of an old cabin there, which I couldn’t fathom living at with how windy it was when I visited.

 The bridge was built as a way for salmon fishers to get onto the small island of Carrick-a-Rede.
 It was quite rickety and undoubtedly a little dangerous when people first used it 350 years ago.
-However, it’s now been restored and, although it may still feel rocky, it’s safe for visitors to cross.
+However, it’s now been restored, and although it may still feel rocky, it’s safe for visitors to cross (and a fun kid activity in Ireland).

 7. Cushendun Village